 Credits, 2 sem. hrs.
-Prerequisite(s): MUS 102, MUS 106
+Prerequisite(s): MUS 103

-The first of three semesters tracing the development of Western art music.
-This course begins with music of the early Baroque period and continues through the music of Beethoven.
+A survey of the development of Western art music of the Common Practice Period beginning with the music of the early baroque period and continuing through the music of Beethoven.

 MUS 258 - Music History II (2 hrs.)